 This section overviews Capital Gains Tax rules on profit realized by the disposal of assets.
-Find out how to work out the current rates of tax, and how to pay.
+Find out how to work out the current rates of CGT and how to pay tax owed.

 You only pay Capital Gains tax on the actual profit made and not the whole amount that you sold it for.

-The simple definition of the Capital Gains Tax (CGT) is the tax levied, by the United Kingdom Government, on the profit or 'capital gain' realized by selling or disposing of a non-inventory asset (cannot be maintained as countable stock items).
+There is a simple definition of the Capital Gains Tax.
+It is the tax levied, by the UK Government, on the profit or 'capital gain'.

-Therefore, a Capital Gain (more commonly called profit) on an item that increased in value is the difference between what the item cost you to purchase and the amount of money that you actually receive when you dispose of it (sell the asset).
+So, a capital gain (called profit) on an item that increased in value is the difference between what the item cost you to purchase and the amount of money that you actually receive when you dispose of it (sell the asset).

-You need to work out if the gain (or gains) does not exceed your tax-free CGT personal allowance for the tax year (6th April to the following 5th April), then you do not have to pay Capital Gains Tax at all.
+You need to work out if the gain (or gains) exceeds your tax-free CGT personal allowance for the tax year (6th April to the following 5th April).
+If not, then you do not have to pay any Capital Gains Tax at all.

-Certain assets are classified as tax free and would not be liable for Capital Gains Tax - such as some personal possessions.
-This general rule applies to assets and items which are sold for less that £6,000.
+Certain assets get classified as tax free and would not be liable for Capital Gains Tax.
+Typical examples include many personal possessions.
+This general rule applies to assets and items which get sold for less that £6,000.

-As a rule, the following 'chargeable assets' would be eligible for CGT gain to be paid on the realization of any profit when you dispose of or sell the asset;
+As a rule, the following 'chargeable assets' would be eligible for CGT.
+The gain would need paying on the realization of any profit when you dispose of or sell the asset:

-Note: In some cases you reduce or defer tax by claiming a relief but it depends on the particular asset.
+Note: In some cases, you can reduce or defer the tax by claiming a relief.
+But, it would depend on the particular asset.
 Disposing of an asset jointly owned with someone else means you pay CGT on your share of the gain.

 You do not have to pay Capital Gains Tax if the amount of all your profits and other taxable income is below your Capital Gains Tax Annual Exempt Allowance.
 As a rule, if the asset was given to your spouse, your civil partner, or to a charity as a gift it is exempt from CGT gain.

-Note: Betting duty was abolished in 2001 which means that there is no longer any tax to be paid by the customer in the United Kingdom.
+Note: Betting duty got abolished in 2001.
+So there is no longer any tax liable by the customer in the United Kingdom.
 All winnings from sports bets, casino play, lotteries and other forms of gambling are completely tax free.
 Furthermore, you do not need to declare your winnings to HM Revenue and Customs.

-As a general rule if someone dies and you inherit an asset, the estate of the deceased person pays the Inheritance Tax.
-However, if at a later date you decide to sell or dispose of the asset, you will need to work out your Capital Gains Tax which may be liable for a payment to HM Revenue and Customs.
+As a rule, if someone dies and you inherit an asset, the estate of the deceased person pays the Inheritance Tax.
+But, if at a later date you decide to sell or dispose of the asset, you will need to work out Capital Gains Tax.
+Any profits may be liable for a payment to HM Revenue and Customs.

 Overseas assets may be liable for Capital Gains Tax.
 UK residents who have their permanent home 'domiciled' overseas may not have to pay UK based tax on a foreign income.
 Special rules apply if you claim the 'remittance basis'.